nextauthjs/adapters/packages/dynamodb/README.md

    </p>
 </p>

+## Overview

+This is the AWS DynamoDB Adapter for next-auth.
+This package can only be used in conjunction with the primary next-auth package.
+It is not a standalone package.

-## Initial Setup
+## Getting started

-You need a table with as partition key `pk` and as sort key `sk`.
-Your table also need a global secondary index names `GSI1` with `GSI1PK` as partition key and `GSI1SK` as sorting key.
+You need a table with a partition key `pk` and a sort key `sk`.
+Your table also needs a global secondary index named `GSI1` with `GSI1PK` as partition key and `GSI1SK` as sorting key.
 You can set whatever you want as the table name and the billing method.

+You can find the full schema in the table structure section below.

 ## Config

-You need to pass aws-sdk to the adapter in addition to the tablename.
+You need to pass `aws-sdk` to the adapter in addition to the table name.

 ```js
 // /pages/api/auth/[...nextauth].js